fecgov/fecfile-web-api/README.md

 *Note* - the default PRODUCTION_OPEN_FEC_API_KEY and STAGE_OPEN_FEC_API_KEY key has a very low rate limit - for a better key, reach out to a team member or get one at https://api.open.fec.gov/developers/

-Go to http://localhost:8080/ to see the API documentation
+Go to http://localhost:8080/ to see the API documentation.

 ### Shut down the containers
 ```
 docker compose down
 ```

-### see all running containers
+### See all running containers
 ```
 docker ps
 ```

-### running commands in a running container
+### Running commands in a running container
 ```
-docker compose exec <container name> <command>
+docker exec <container name> <command>
 ```

 # Deployment (FEC team only)